 We aim to use this group to discuss and shape solutions to improve the way we deal with hoarding scenarios when they arise and facilitate early intervention measures to prevent hoarding cases reaching crisis point.

-Current Members: Staffordshire County Council - engagement, public health representatives; Staffordshire Fire and Rescue Service; Reaching CIC; District and Borough Housing and Environmental Health Teams, Vulnerability Hub Managers, MPFT Social Services; Housing Associations; Support Staffordshire.
+Staffordshire County Council - Engagement, Public Health Representatives, Staffordshire Fire and Rescue Service, Reaching CIC, District & Borough Housing and Environmental Health Teams, Vulnerability Hub Managers, MPFT Social Services, Housing Associations, Support Staffordshire.

 Who do we want to involve?